MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-whatsnew.md

 ## 101.19.48

 > [!NOTE]
 > The old command-line tool syntax has been deprecated with this release.
+For information on the new syntax, see [Resources](mac-resources.md#configuring-from-the-command-line).

 - Added a new command-line switch to disable the network extension: `mdatp system-extension network-filter disable`.
 This command can be useful to troubleshoot networking issues that could be related to Microsoft Defender for Endpoint for Mac
 - Performance improvements & bug fixes